Chelsea news: Tino Anjorin to sign new deal as Frank Lampard prepares to give him first-team chance | Goal.com

 Anjorin will join the likes of Gilmour, Loftus-Cheek, Mason Mount, Callum Hudson-Odoi, Guehi and Jamie Cumming in signing new contracts this season.

-Hudson-Odoi and Reece James have been playing in the Under-23s for the past week and they are all set to mark their first-team returns in the match against the Lincolnshire side.
+Hudson-Odoi and Reece James have been playing in the Under-23s for the past week and they are all set to mark their first-team returns in the match against Grimsby.

 Lampard has insisted that he will lean heavily on the Chelsea academy in the 2019-20 campaign and that the faith in youth is not because of a FIFA-imposed transfer ban.